How to Join

-Being a part of StartUp enabled me to attend exclusive events and meet the people who have done what I can’t wait to do.Nathan Eggenberger, StartUp Resident
+Being a part of StartUp enabled me to attend exclusive events and meet the people who have done what I can’t wait to do.Nathan E., StartUp Resident

 The 100-Hour Challenge is one of the most popular community highlights of the year.
-This contest challenges the inventiveness, resourcefulness and creativity of students, as they are required to create and pitch a valuable, innovative or socially beneficial product or service using materials from UW SWAP (Surplus with a Purpose)…all in only 100 hour’s time.
-All participants must upload either a digital photo or video of their invention that the public can access for judging purposes.
-Check out some of the video submissions from last year.
+Challenging the inventiveness, resourcefulness, and creativity of students as they are required to create and pitch a valuable, innovative, or socially beneficial product or service using materials from UW-Madison SWAP, in only 100 hour’s time participants must upload either a digital photo or video of their invention for judging.

 - Resume and elevator pitch workshops

 The most authoritative source on campus for entrepreneurship resources.

 StartUp Campus Partners

 StartUp is connected to a campus network of entrepreneurial seminars, classes, and events.
 Visit some of these sites to get a feel for some of the campus partners we will be working with when you arrive:

 Our E-ship community includes faculty, students, business leaders, and campus partners.
 You can have access to our rich professional network by joining StartUp.